leoleung-dev/Manchester-Gents/README.md

 - Member dashboard showing reservations and recommended events.
 - Members capture terms & photo consents during signup and can revisit them any time from their profile.
 - Members can reserve or cancel event spots directly from the event page.
+- Private suited reference photo upload (kept off-member-facing surfaces) to help the team identify attendees in post-production.
+- Admin member directory with consent summaries and reference photos.
 - Serverless API routes backed by Prisma and PostgreSQL.
 - Ready for Vercel deployment with server actions and dynamic theming.